Benjamin Franklin’s 13 Virtues: Sincerity

 Wisdom In All Things Special Series

-You might say that it was Benjamin Franklin’s disillusionment with a sermon on Philippians 4:8 that was at least partly responsible for his conceiving of “the bold and arduous project of arriving at moral perfection” that is his 13 virtues.
+You might say that it was Benjamin Franklin’s disillusionment with a sermon on Philippians 4:8 that was at least partly responsible for his conceiving of “the bold and arduous project of arriving at moral perfection,” that is, his 13 virtues.

 A wise life is a virtuous life.
 There is an expectation of behavior from someone who claims to be wise.
 This 13-part series will seek to help us understand a life that is exemplified by the characteristics elevated by this great American statesman.